matthewchivers/advent-of-code/README.md

 # Advent Of Code 🎄✨

 Welcome to my comprehensive repository for all my [Advent of Code](https://adventofcode.com/) solutions.
 This repository is a collection of my journey through the annual Advent of Code - a series of challenging and engaging programming puzzles set during the festive season.
-Here, you'll find my solutions, methodologies, and insights gained from each year's challenges.
+Here, you'll find a showcase of my solutions, each reflecting the problem-solving skills and strategies I employed to tackle the diverse and complex puzzles presented each year.

 ## Repository Structure